Mennayounes-1/Autonomous-Agricultural-Robot-AI/README.md

 This project was developed as a Graduation Project.

-The main goal is to build an intelligent agricultural robot capable of analyzing plants in real-world environments and detecting plant diseases automatically.
+The main goal is to build an intelligent agricultural robot capable of analyzing plants in real-world environments and automatically detecting plant diseases.

 The AI system uses a two-stage computer vision pipeline: